 2. Accounts receivable

 This is the opposite of owing money.
 Accounts receivable (AR) are the amounts of money owed to the business that still need to be paid.
-It could be thought of as an asset.
+Consider this as an asset.

 On your balance sheet, this is spreading the cost of an expense over more than one accounting period.
 Depreciation is an excellent example of this.
 Let's say you buy equipment for your business.
-You can distribute the equipment cost over several years.
+The equipment cost is typically distributed over several years.

 An asset is anything the company owns that can have a price.
 This can include money, property, tools, and stock.
 Assets can have different levels of liquidity.
 This means that some assets, like cash, are straightforward to spend, while others, like property, are difficult to spend because they have to be sold first (or liquidated).